chefconf-crc/crc-training/labs/cookbooks/rkt.md

 ## Background

 The rkt Cookbook is a library cookbook concerned specifically with the installation and management of the rkt container platform as developed by CoreOs, Inc..
+It's *important* to note that this cookbook is primarily developed on gitlab and then mirrored back to github.

 ## About rkt
 Rkt is an open source project for packing, shipping and running applications in compose-able containers.
 (Imagine Docker or LXC).